openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 I do realise that my involvement in the openSUSE community has been fairly transparant, following things from the sideline, stepping in actively here and there, and certainly far from taking on any role as rock-star.
 I am planning to further ramp up my profile, since that
-a) will make the membersâ€™ decision during the elections a lot easier, and b) it improves accessibility and visibility of the TOTRoS (The Organisation That Represents openSUSE).
+a) will make the members’ decision during the elections a lot easier, and b) it improves accessibility and visibility of the TOTRoS (The Organisation That Represents openSUSE).

-This email is just to let you know in advance that Iâ€™m intending to run for the board.
+This email is just to let you know in advance that I’m intending to run for the board.
 As I /also/ intend to go on vacation on Friday, I might appear unresponsive until ~christmas.
-Still, I opted for letting everybody know early on that Iâ€™m intending to run (rather than sending my note of intent to run after christmas), as planning will likely make the work of the election committee a bit easier.
-Surely, if youâ€™ve questions already, feel free to ask.
+Still, I opted for letting everybody know early on that I’m intending to run (rather than sending my note of intent to run after christmas), as planning will likely make the work of the election committee a bit easier.
+Surely, if you’ve questions already, feel free to ask.
 I will, after returning from vacation be more outgoing about my involvement with openSUSE and my ideas and plans for the openSUSE board.
 Thanks for your attention, and your support.</blockquote>